IceMeetsCoke/HkWeatherAPI/README.md

 mvn clean test
 ```

+### Expected Results
-* The test is supposed to pass, and the html format test summary report is located at: .../target/karate-reports/karate-summary.html (you can right click the file and choose 'Open in default browser' to open it in browser)
+* Open the test summary report to check the results.
+Test summary report is located at: .../target/karate-reports/karate-summary.html (Find the file in the project structure and right click the file and choose 'Open in default browser' to open it in the default browser)

+* Task 1 is supposed to pass, the test includes assertion of the API response status code, dataTypes for each field, returned constant values, etc..
+* Task 2 is supossed to fail because there is no binary file given.
+However, the test codes is there to validate things such as the exitcode and the console output.